Jniemel/to-do-app/readme.txt

 To do:

 for ver 1:
-- add functiion to period/priority buttons (top left)
+- add functiion to period/priority buttons (top left) -DONE
 - open last active collection when reopening app -DONE
 - reopen last active collection when page refreshes (when adding new to-do, for example) -DONE